blipk/cookiehacker/README.md

 - Autoclick any wrath cookies
 - Pop wrinklers when you have max (10/12) until you get the bursting achievements AND a gold wrinkler
 - Show numbered best order to buy upgrades and buildings (Yellow > Orange > Blue)
+- Click on wrath or golden cookies with key press

 ## How to use
 1. Open your browser console (F12 or CTRL+SHIFT+J or CTRL+SHIFT+I)